IBM-Bluemix-Docs/voice-agent/connect-SIP.md

 1. After the payment successfully processes, your SIP trunk phone number is displayed in your account.

-You need this phone number to set up your voice agent and configure call transfer, including the country and area codes.
-See [Creating and connecting your voice agent](/docs/services/voice-agent?topic=voice-agent-getting-started#step3).
+You need this phone number to set up your agent and configure call transfer, including the country and area codes.
+See [Creating and connecting your agent](/docs/services/voice-agent?topic=voice-agent-getting-started#step3).

 ## Creating a Twilio SIP trunk